The abbreviation for antibiotics.

 Office Visit Levels

-also know as E&M codes, the code varies from level I to V depending on complexity with V being the most complex.
+Coded with E&M codes, these levels range from level I to level V depending on complexity, with V being the most complex.

 Past Medical History

-the term used by insurance companies to describe the main provider that will manage a patient's health.
-In most cases this is a family practitioner, internist, general practitioner or pediatrician.
-The PCP is responsible for obtaining referrals to specialists as needed.
+The main provider who manages a patient's health.
+In most cases, this is a family practitioner, internist, general practitioner, or pediatrician.
+The PCP generally is responsible for referring patients to specialists as needed.